bishtanuj/Machine_Learning_Algorithms/Time Series Analysis/README.md

 ## Component of Time Series Analysis
 * The reasons or forces that change the attributes of a time series are known as the components of time series.
-* The following are the components of time series - &emsp;&emsp; 1.
+* The following are the components of time series - <br>
+&emsp;&emsp; 1.
 Trend
 2. Seasonal Variations
 3. Cyclical Variations